-How Hrithik Roshan Helped Sameera Reddy To Overcome Stammering?
+How Hrithik Roshan Helped Sameera Reddy Overcome Stammering?

-On a recent chat show, actress Sameera Reddy spoke about her stammering problem and revealed how Hrithik Roshan came to her rescue and she will always be thankful to him.
+On a recent chat show, actress Sameera Reddy spoke about her stammering problem and revealed how Hrithik Roshan came to her rescue and said that she will always be thankful to him.

 Inside Details About Varun Dhawan-Natasha Dalal's Destination Wedding!